Did you come to USF for:

 "In my estimation, the Peer Mentoring program for the FYS/TYS is an unparalleled innovation in pedagogy at USF.
 Twice now, I have had exceptional classroom camaraderie due in large part to the participation of my Peer Mentor.
 For either first year or transfer students, it is a huge challenge to find one's way around USF and SF while devoting oneself to the rigors of academic life (and working at a job as the case may be).
 The Peer Mentor does what I cannot: lends the voice of experience from the student's perspective." - Philosophy Professor Jacqueline Taylor, "PHIL 295: Moral Responsibility," December 2019

 FYS courses are open only to new college students in their first (or sometimes second) semester at USF.
 TYS courses are available to all Transfer students, usually in their first or second semester.
-View our current course offerings, and contact the First-Year Seminar Coordinator, Jeffrey Paris firstname.lastname@example.org for more information.
+View our current course offerings, and contact the Associate Dean of Arts & Humanities, Jeffrey Paris firstname.lastname@example.org for more information.